CovertLab/WholeCellEcoliRelease/docs/google-cloud.md

 * Click your web browser bookmark to open the [Google Cloud Platform console](https://console.cloud.google.com/home/dashboard?project=allen-discovery-center-mcovert) home page.
-The `☰` menu is a way to navigate to all the other pages.
+Use the `☰` menu to navigate to all the other pages.

 * Open the [Compute Engine — VM instances](https://console.cloud.google.com/compute/instances?project=allen-discovery-center-mcovert&instancessize=50)
 page to see the list of running Compute Engine VM instances.